 Guidance provided for implementing the authority to confiscate drug counterfeits is as follows:

 - The authority is not to be utilized unless there has been an agency determination the drug to be confiscated is a counterfeit and it is a drug which "without authorization, bears a trademark, *** or any likeness" of a legitimate product.
 The determination usually is based upon evidence supplied by the firm whose product is being counterfeited.
-A written agency determination will issue to the District Director from the Office of Enforcement, in conjunction with the Office of Regional Operations, and the Center for Drug Evaluation and Research.
+A written agency determination will issue to the District Director from the Office of Enforcement and Import Operations (OEIO), in conjunction with the Office of Medical Products and Tobacco Operations (OMPTO), and the Center for Drug Evaluation and Research.